TonyBUK/AoC/2022/Day09/readme.md

     NEXT

 In-fact we can go further.
 Part 2 actually subsumes Part 1.
-Part 1 is just checking the second knot.
+Part 1 is just checking the second knot, which the C version implements.